-WHAT ARE THE FIDUCIARY DUTIES OF A TRUSTEE IN FLORIDA?
+WHAT ARE THE FIDUCIARY DUTIES OF TRUSTEES IN FLORIDA?

-Under the Florida Trust Code, Florida Statutes chapter 736, a trustee of a trust is bound by basic fiduciary duties that the trustee owes to a trust’s beneficiaries.
+The Fiduciary Duties of Trustees are governed by the Florida Trust Code, Florida Statutes chapter 736, and are duties the trustee owes to a trust’s beneficiaries.
 A trust is a legal arrangement created to hold property for the benefit of certain entities or persons and is managed by a trustee who holds “legal title” on behalf of the trust.
 The beneficiaries hold “equitable title,” which means they have the right to the “beneficial enjoyment” of the trust’s property and its fruits.

 When a trustee accepts serving as a trustee, he or she also accepts certain duties to and responsibilities toward the trust’s beneficiaries.
 The trust instrument also invests the trustee with certain powers, such as to sell and invest the trust’s property.
 This may also include a degree of discretion as to the distribution of such property to its beneficiaries.
 If the trustee breaches their fiduciary duties, the trustee may be liable for “breach of trust.”